SkyDev125/logseq/pages/IST___2___1___SO___Multi-Processing.md

 			- CPU User Mode
 			- Stores all the memory needed to continue the execution of a certain program.
 			- Other info is stored... (e.g. Parent process, priority, etc..)
+			- Can create new Threads and Child Processes
+			- There's always a
 	- Child Processes
 		- States
 			- Zombie